MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-terms-FAQ.md

 - MET150
 ---

-# Yammer Live Events convergence preview Terms & Conditions and FAQ
+# Yammer Encoded Events powered by Microsoft Teams Public Preview Terms & Conditions and FAQ

 Yammer Live Events create connection and engagement between leaders and employees, bringing live video and interactive discussions to a whole new level.

 As a part of bringing new Teams experiences into Yammer, we’re delighted to announce the public preview of broadcasting Yammer Live Events using the Teams player instead of Microsoft Stream.